A-Veereshwar/text-to-QR/README.md

+# Generate QR for your text info:
+## This project uses abstract's API to generate QR from user input text:
+### EX - Info:
+mail : example@gmail.com
+phone : +91 9****0
+linked-in : your id
+twitter : your twitter id
+### All these can be converted into QR for easy sharing of your info.
+### Steps to follow:
 * I recommend you to install **Git Bash** and set is as current terminal in your code editor.
 Step 1: Create a new Directory in your code editor.
 --> Set is as the current directory, using command :